231ving/project/ReadMe.md

 How To Use Part 3 App:
+1. Open 2 terminals:
-1. cd into SpellAPI
+    a. cd into SpellAPI
-2. node app.js
+    b. node app.js
+2. In the 2nd terminal:
-3. cd out of SpellAPI and into app
+    a. cd into app
-4. npm start
+    b. npm start